lunarjournal/idp8/README.md

 # Warnings
 The sample protocol provided is only intended to be used by one transmitter-receiver pair.

-The addition of multiple transmitters may cause data corruption or other unknown side effects. <br>
-However adding multiple receivers may still be viable.
+> Note: The addition of multiple transmitters may cause data corruption or other unknown side effects. <br>

 # Info
 Included in the main source files is a led demo. <br>